-Researchers at Carnegie Mellon University have published a paper on self-powered radio tags, dubbed Sozu, which allow for building-scale activity sensing without the need for line-of-sight and at a very low cost — complete, they claim, with a 99 percent detection rate and "almost no false positives."
+Researchers at Carnegie Mellon University's Future Interfaces Group have developed self-powered radio tags, dubbed Sozu, which allow for building-scale activity sensing without the need for line-of-sight and at a very low cost — complete, they claim, with a 99 percent detection rate and "almost no false positives."

 "A Sozu deployment consists of one antenna, which can be placed in an inconspicuous location, such as a basement.
 Users then attach Sozu 'tags' to items and infrastructure of interest.
 To keep cost low, these tags are constructed from ultra-low-cost analogue components, and thus cost only a few dollars each (i.e., no digital components, nor digital communication like Wi-Fi or Bluetooth).